 (2) Where the affairs of a body corporate are managed by its members, subsection (1) applies in relation to the acts and defaults of a member in connection with the member’s functions of management as if the member were a director of the body corporate.

-[Section 24C inserted by No. 6 of 1996 s.
+[Section 24C inserted: No. 6 of 1996 s.
 7.]

 25. Rubbish bins etc., owner of certain land may be required to provide etc.